 - FCDO travel advice for the countries you will visit

-Testing for return to England: It is now a legal requirement to have a PCR test in the 3 days before you start your journey to England.
+Testing for return to England: It is a legal requirement to have a COVID-19 test in the 3 days before you start your journey to England.
 From 4am on 18 January 2021, if you do not present proof of a negative Coronavirus (COVID-19) test result, you may not be able to board to travel to England, and could be fined £500 on arrival into England.

 Flexible Booking Policy